jupyterhub/jupyterhub/examples/cull-idle/README.md

 ]
 ```

+where:

-where `'admin': True` indicates this is a Managed Service and `command` is
+- `'admin': True` indicates that the Service has 'admin' permissions, and
-used by the Hub to launch the `cull-idle` Service.
+- `'command'` indicates that the Service will be managed by the Hub.

-## Run `cull-idle` manually (not as a JupyterHub Service)
+## Run `cull-idle` manually as a standalone script

-This will run `cull-idle` manually.
-It needs to be done each time by a hub
+This will run `cull-idle` manually. `cull-idle` can be run as a standalone
-admin to run `cull-idle` to shut down idle single-user notebook servers.
-The
-admin only needs to run the script on the hub and not the individual
-single-user notebook servers.
+script anywhere with access to the Hub, and will periodically check for idle
+servers and shut them down via the Hub's REST API.
+In order to shutdown the
+servers, the token given to cull-idle must have admin privileges.

 Generate an API token and store it in the `JUPYTERHUB_API_TOKEN` environment
 variable.
 Run `cull_idle_servers.py` manually.